Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Introduction

-Despite growing awareness of this issue, existing countermeasures suffer from three notable shortcomings.
-First, some studies~\cite{aleithan2024swe} depend on manual inspection of patches, identifying incorrect fixes retroactively rather than proactively strengthening the evaluation harness.
-Second, certain test-generation efforts targeting SWE-bench~\cite{wang2025solved} are designed to separate AI-generated patches from human-written ones—a goal that does not directly improve test-suite adequacy.
-Third, augmentation approaches such as UTBoost~\cite{yu2025utboost} treat gap detection and test generation as independent steps, omitting a diagnostic phase that would pinpoint which behaviors remain under-specified.
-Without such diagnosis, newly generated tests risk re-exercising already well-covered functionality while leaving critical behavioral gaps unaddressed.
-Unifying test-inadequacy diagnosis with targeted test synthesis in a single framework remains an open challenge.
+Despite growing recognition of this problem, existing efforts exhibit three key limitations.
+First, prior studies~\cite{aleithan2024swe} rely on manual patch analysis, detecting incorrect fixes \emph{after} evaluation rather than strengthening the evaluation process itself.
+Second, test generation approaches for SWE-bench~\cite{wang2025solved} are designed to distinguish AI-generated patches from human-written ones---an objective misaligned with improving test suite adequacy.
+Third, test-augmentation approaches such as UTBoost~\cite{yu2025utboost} decouple identification from generation, foregoing diagnosis as a means to target specific gaps.
+This separation risks producing tests that redundantly exercise well-covered behavior while leaving under-specified behaviors unaddressed.
+Consequently, generated tests risk reinforcing coverage of already well-tested functionality while leaving critical behavioral gaps unaddressed.
+Bridging test inadequacy analysis with targeted test generation in a unified framework remains an open problem.

-In this work, we contend that more reliable evaluation of issue-resolution agents demands a shift from passively relying on existing test suites to actively strengthening them through adequacy-driven augmentation.
-We present \tool, a framework that uses semantically modified program variants as diagnostic stressors to systematically uncover and repair weaknesses in regression test suites.
-The central idea is that a variant of the reference patch that passes every existing test yet deviates from the intended semantics reveals an under-constrained behavior in the suite.
+In this paper, we argue that evaluating issue-resolution agents requires moving beyond passive reliance on existing regression tests toward \emph{adequacy-driven test augmentation}.
+We propose \tool, a fully automated framework that strengthens repair benchmarks by using program variants as \emph{behavioral probes}.
+Unlike mutation-guided test generation~\cite{mutgen}, which uses mutants as targets for improving mutation score, \tool uses variants to test whether the benchmark can distinguish the gold repair from plausible incorrect repairs.
+Specifically, \tool perturbs the gold patch to construct plausible incorrect repair variants and evaluates them using the benchmark's existing test suite.
+A variant that passes all existing tests exposes a concrete adequacy gap where the benchmark does not distinguish the gold repair from that of an incorrect alternative. \tool then generates a targeted contrastive test that passes on the gold repair but fails on the surviving variant, directly eliminating the ambiguity revealed by the probe.